 It is believed that tea, made from native mountain tea trees - ‘yamacha’ (ヤマチャ), was consumed in Miyazaki for a very long time, but written records are only available from around 1600s.
 It is said that around this time the pan-frying method was introduced here from Korea and in 1751 steaming method from Uji was also brought to Miyazaki by the feudal lord of the ruling Miyakonojo Shimazu clan.
 From 1887 Miyazaki was encouraging the export of tea and 1902 gave a start to the use of tea processing machines.
 In the 1960s the government also encouraged black tea production, but the plans were soon reversed.

 With 3060t in 2020, currently Miyazaki ranks No.4 in tea production in Japan.
 The main tea made here is sencha, but Miyazaki is also the largest producer of kamairicha - pan-fried tea.
 Tea is made widely across the prefecture, with some areas by the sea and some high in the mountains reaching an elevation of up 700m.
 Largest tea producing areas include Kawaminami town, Kushima city and Miyakonojo city.

-Akira Miyazaki is the president of the Miyazaki Sabou - a family run tea farm in Gokase region of Kumamoto prefecture.
+Akira Miyazaki is the president of the Miyazaki Sabou - a family run tea farm in Gokase region of Miyazaki prefecture.